rbb-dev/OpenWebUI-Monitor/resources/tutorials/en/deployment_guide.md

 The deployment is now complete!
 Publish the site to the public as needed.
 To modify the port, edit the ports section in the docker-compose.yml file by changing the number before the colon (`:`).

-## 2. Installing the OpenWebUI Function Plugin
+## 2. Installing the OpenWebUI Function Plugin (Choose One)

+### Explicit Billing Information Display Function

 1. Open the Functions page in the OpenWebUI Admin Panel.
-Click + to create a new function, then paste the code from this function script and save it.
+Click + to create a new function, then paste the code from [this function](https://github.com/VariantConst/OpenWebUI-Monitor/blob/main/resources/functions/openwebui_monitor.py) and save it.

 2. Fill in the configuration: